3D Shape Knowledge Graph for Cross-domain 3D Shape Retrieval: Related Work

-Image-based retrieval\cite{he2022category} is a contemporary technique that is absolutely capable of becoming a strong competitor.
-A new paradigm for image-based 3D shape recovery was proposed by Mu et al.\cite{mu2018image-based}.
-The image in issue was initially represented as a Euclidean point, and all the displayed views of a 3D shape were then represented as a Symmetric Positive Definite (SPD) matrix, or, put another way, a point on a Riemannian manifold.
-The recovery of the image-based 3D shape is finally simplified to the learning of Riemannian metrics from Euclidean metrics.
-Using a 3D shape similarity measure, Li et al.\cite{li2015joint} constructed the embedding space; then, they used a convolutional neural network (CNN) to ``purify'' images by eliminating distracting elements.
-Joint embedding enables the retrieval of cross-view images, image-based shape retrieval, and shape-based image retrieval.
-There are few works that can be found in the community of image retrieval, and limited information can be referenced.
-Given a random noise sampled from fixed distribution, it is possible to use the common Generative Adversarial Network to generate an image with reasonable content and to handle the transformation of the function.
-We will explain these works in detail next.
-The definition of SeqViews2Seqlabels\cite{han2019seqviews2seqlabels:} is worth learning during the process of feature extraction.
-To learn the global characteristics of the 3D shape, the SeqViews2Seqlabels model is proposed.
-The spatial and content knowledge of all sequence views is maintained by the aggregate sequence view.
-At the same time, by modifying the weight of special views, the discriminative capacity of the SeqViews2Seqlabels model is enhanced.

-From these approaches, we can find that all of the methods can be seen as cross-domain feature learning.
-They seek the feature learning of multiple modalities data on the embedding space.
-Obviously, they also ignore geometric information with practical significance.
+Cross-domain refers to the exploration that enable effective knowledge transfer \cite{zhang2022tn,li2023object} and generalization between different, often unrelated, modalities or data sources \cite{li2022video}, facilitating improved performance and insights across various tasks.
+Image-based retrieval has emerged as a contemporary technique with the potential to become a formidable competitor \cite{he2022category,li2018deep,li2015weakly}.
+Mu et al. introduced a novel paradigm for image-based 3D shape recovery \cite{mu2018image-based}.
+The approach initially represents the image as a Euclidean point, transforming all displayed views of a 3D shape into Symmetric Positive Definite (SPD) matrices, effectively representing them as points on a Riemannian manifold.
+The recovery of image-based 3D shape is then simplified into a process of learning Riemannian metrics from Euclidean metrics.
+Li et al. constructed an embedding space using a 3D shape similarity measure \cite{li2015joint}.
+They further employed a Convolutional Neural Network (CNN) to enhance the purity of images by eliminating distracting elements.
+This joint embedding strategy enables cross-view image retrieval, image-based shape retrieval, and shape-based image retrieval.
+Despite the limited availability of relevant works in the image retrieval community, these techniques have been established and serve as important references.
+Incorporating a Generative Adversarial Network (GAN) into the process, random noise drawn from a fixed distribution can be harnessed to generate coherent images while handling function transformations.
+The forthcoming sections provide detailed explanations of these methodologies.
+It is noteworthy to consider the definition of SeqViews2Seqlabels \cite{han2019seqviews2seqlabels:} during the feature extraction phase.To capture the global characteristics of 3D shapes, the SeqViews2Seqlabels model is introduced.
+This model maintains spatial and content knowledge across sequence views through aggregated sequences.
+Simultaneously, by adjusting the weight of specific views, the discriminative capacity of the SeqViews2Seqlabels model is enhanced.
+Upon closer examination, these approaches collectively constitute cross-domain feature learning.
+Their primary objective is to facilitate feature learning from multi-modal data within an embedding space.
+Notably, these approaches tend to overlook geometric information of practical significance.